ArielCoinOrg/arielcoin/doc/hardware-wallet.md

 Ledger Nano S has support for staking using the staking application that can be installed with [Ledger Nano S Loader](https://github.com/qtumproject/qtum-ledger-loader/releases).

-Using the menu `Settings -> Option -> Main -> Select Ledger device for staking` to select ledger for staking that the `qtum-qt` will automatically connect when started.
+Using the menu `Settings -> Option -> Main -> Select Ledger device for staking` to select ledger for staking that the `ariel-qt` will automatically connect when started.

-The staking will be active until the application is closed and will be automatically started when `qtum-qt` is started and the staking wallet is loaded.
+The staking will be active until the application is closed and will be automatically started when `ariel-qt` is started and the staking wallet is loaded.

 ## Command line interface for hardware device staking

-`qtumd -hwitoolpath=<HWI Tool Path> -stakerledgerid=<Ledger device for staking> -wallet <Hardware wallet>`
+`arield -hwitoolpath=<HWI Tool Path> -stakerledgerid=<Ledger device for staking> -wallet <Hardware wallet>`

 `<HWI Tool Path>` is the location where the HWI is installed.
 In GUI, the value in menu `Settings -> Option -> Main -> HWI Tool Path`.